markirch/sat-modulo-symmetries/docs/index.md

 In order to only print the constraints (as a CNF formula in DIMACS) without solving, additionally pass `--no-solve`.
 In order to get the results in the `graph6` format (used by [Nauty](https://pallini.di.uniroma1.it/)), pass `--graph-format graph6`.
+(Note that this can slow down the computation significantly.)
 Below we provide a number of examples to illustrate the functionality.

 The most important options to `pysms.graph_builder` are as follows: